BryceVandegrift/website/content/software-projects.md

 I mirror my projects to my GitHub account, but it don't regularly check it.
 The only reason I have it around is to contribute to other projects.
-If you want to visit me GitHub account you can find it here:
+If you want to visit my GitHub account you can find it here:

 [My GitHub page](https://github.com/BryceVandegrift)